React Native Custom Haptics

 React Native Custom Haptics cover picture

-Designing haptic feedback in React Native is slow: it is hard to pick the right feedback, and harder still to describe it to others.
-This project is a prototype that speeds that up.
+Designing haptic feedback in React Native is slow.
+Picking the right feedback is hard.
+Describing it to others is harder.
+This project speeds that up.

 It pairs an open-source npm module with a mobile app.
 The module adds a practical way to build vibrotactile impact patterns in React Native.
 Designers compose patterns in the app, export them, and hand them to engineers.
 Any React Native app that uses the package can play those patterns.